ai-traders/ide/README.md

 Frequently evolving IDE images are very ok.
 You should not just start using new tools without building and testing new dev image first.

-Do it in `set-configs-secrets.sh` script.
+Do it in `ide-setup-identity.sh` script.
 #### UID GID problem
 The destined uid and gid are the same as the uid and gid of `/ide/work` directory.
  Thanks to [Tom's docker-uid-gid-fix](https://github.com/tomzo/docker-uid-gid-fix)